Please enter both an email address and a password.

 Clinical competencies to be achieved:

-• The Fellow is expected to participate in 250-300 surgical procedures during the 6 months.
-The majority (90%) will be as the sole assistant as they are private patients and elite athletes.
+• The fellow is expected to participate in 250-300 surgical procedures during the 6 months.
+The majority (90%) will be the sole assistants as they are private patients and elite athletes.

-• There is an opportunity to lead on surgery under direct supervision of the Lead Supervisor as first assistant at the Hampshire Clinic where NHS patients are treated.
+• There is an opportunity to lead on surgery under the direct supervision of the Lead Supervisor as first assistant at the Hampshire Clinic, where NHS patients are treated.
 There is not the opportunity to undertake surgery unsupervised.

-Number of main operations the Fellow could expect to be involved in:
+The number of main operations the fellow could expect to be involved in:

 During 6 months: